GoogleChrome/web.dev/src/site/content/en/fast/codelab-cloudinary-url-api/index.md

 ## Image Performance Gains

-There are impressive web performance gains by using <a href="https://cloudinary.com/documentation/image_optimization">cloud to optimize images</a> without losing quality.
+These are the results of using <a href="https://cloudinary.com/documentation/image_optimization">cloud to optimize images</a> without losing quality.

 <div class="w-table-wrapper">
   <table>